-- Paper is 100% recyclable and has been recycled at rates exceeding 63% every year since 2009.
+• Paper is 100% recyclable and has been recycled at rates exceeding 63% every year since 2009.
 Further, 100% of magazines unsold at the newsstand have perennially been recycled.
 Paper is doing a significantly better job than other industries.
-EPA's November 2020 recycling report indicates recycling rates of 8.5% for plastics, 17.2% for aluminum, 18.2% for rubber and leather, 25% for glass and 68.2% for paper. - Approximately 80% of all U.S. paper mills utilize recovered fiber to make everything from paper-based packaging to tissue products to office paper and newspapers. - After a period of negative market prices for recovered paper, the market is expected to slowly improve through 2023.
+EPA's November 2020 recycling report indicates

+- recycling rates of 8.5% for plastics, 17.2% for aluminum, 18.2% for rubber and leather, 25% for glass and 68.2% for paper. - Approximately 80% of all U.S. paper mills utilize recovered fiber to make everything from paper-based packaging to tissue products to office paper and newspapers. - After a period of negative market prices for recovered paper, the market is expected to slowly improve through 2023.

-Including printed paper in EPR bills like HB 36 will not help the environment or achieve the bills' environmental goals.
+Including printed paper in EPR bills like HB 1305 and HB 1316 will not help the environment or achieve the bills' environmental goals.
 It will only hurt magazines and other paper products.
 Available data shows the failure of EPR for paper.
 We urge Legislators to proceed with caution and make sure EPR programs really work.

 - EPR programs in Europe do not include paper products.
 Several EPR programs in Canada do include paper products and the experience there is instructive.
 Rather than improving environmental performance and efficiency, the system in Canada demonstrates how simply shifting costs from municipalities to paper producers actually reduces the efficiency of the recovery system and increases costs.
 In British Columbia, recycling rates have stalled and are trending downwards while the fees have fluctuated wildly and increased markedly.
 The 2020 printing paper fee of \$175 US dollars per ton represented an 86% increase compared to 2019.
 In 2021, the rate has increased dramatically once again, to \$255 US dollars/ton, close to 50% over 2020 fees.
-These types of volatile fees will devastate many Maryland companies and industries, including the magazine industry, especially coming on top of the continuing economic impact and expenses related to the COVID-19 pandemic. - Requiring paper to pay fees into a structure that combines all products together disrupts systems that have been working today and would require magazines and newspapers to subsidize producers of less environmentally-friendly materials, previously lacking successful recycling programs.
-Requiring differentiated fees based on material type hardly solves this problem. - Paper is not toxic, hazardous or hard to handle.
+These types of volatile uncapped fees will devastate many Hawaii companies and industries, including the magazine industry, especially coming on top of the continuing economic impact and expenses related to the COVID-19 pandemic.
+Any studies of EPR programs should certainly consider such findings. - Requiring paper to pay fees into a structure that combines all products together disrupts systems that have been working today and would require magazines and newspapers to subsidize producers of less environmentaly-friendly materials, previously lacking successful recycling programs. - Paper is not toxic, hazardous or hard to handle.
 Inks and adhesives used by the magazine industry have no residual negative impacts on the recycling process.
 In contrast, other materials take years to decompose, release toxins into the environment and can release toxic pollution if burned.
+These are the materials causing the majority of the problem and should be the target of EPR legislation not paper.